 - Driving: Car starter key turner to help turn the key in the ignition;

-- Technology: There are numerous tools to increase accessibility such as specialized keyboards (e.g. larger print, keyless keyboards, big keys), adaptive mouses, eye or gaze tracking programs or devices (e.g. Eyegaze, myGaze, PCEye Go), head pointers, portable magnifiers, voice command centers and more.
+- Technology generally: There are numerous tools to increase accessibility such as specialized keyboards (e.g. larger print, keyless keyboards, big keys), adaptive mouses, eye or gaze tracking programs or devices (e.g. Eyegaze, myGaze, PCEye Go), head pointers, portable magnifiers, voice command centers and more.

 One of the most important self help skills students need to develop are good "readiness skills" so that they can wake, get dressed and get to school or work on time.
 Often a student can get a job but keeping the job often depends on whether the student is able to get ready and get to the job on time.